Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting

-Finally, we formalize the concept of {\it local set} that we presented in the Introduction and has been used before in several papers related to instance selection~\cite{brighton2002advances,caises2011combining,leyva2013knowledge,leyva2015three}.
+Finally, we formalize the concept of {\it local set} that we presented in the Introduction and has been used before in the state of the art of instance selection~\citep{brighton2002advances,caises2011combining,leyva2013knowledge,leyva2015three}.
 We first introduce the concept of {\it nearest enemy}.
-Given a distance $d$, for each instance $d_i$, its nearest enemy $ne(d_i)$ is the instance of a different class closest to $d_i$.
-Then, the local set $\ell s$ of an instance $d_i$ is defined as the set of instances closer to $d_i$ than its nearest enemy.
+Given a distance $d$, the nearest enemy $ne(s_i)$ of each instance $s_i$ is the instance of a different class closest to $s_i$.
+The local set $\ell s$ of an instance $s_i$ is defined as the set of instances closer to $s_i$ than its nearest enemy.

-It follows from the definition of local set that all the instances in the local set of an instance $d_i$ should belong to the same class as $d_i$.
+It follows from the definition that all the instances in the local set of an instance $s_i$ belong to the same class as $s_i$.